 1 Comparative figures in this table may differ from those originally published in quarterly and annual reports due to adjustments following organizational changes, restatements due to the retrospective adoption of new accounting standards or changes in accounting policies, and events after the reporting period.
 2 Recurring net fee income consists of fees for services provided on an ongoing basis such as portfolio management fees, asset-based investment fund fees, custody fees and account-keeping fees, which are generated on client assets.

-3 Transaction-based income consists of the non-recurring portion of net fee and commission income, mainly consisting of brokerage and transaction-based investment fund fees as well as credit card fees and fees for payment transactions, together with net trading income.

-4 A djusted results are non-GAAP financial measures as defined by SEC regulations.
+3 Transaction-based income consists of the non-recurring portion of net fee and commission income, mainly consisting of brokerage and transaction-based investment fund fees, susted investment fund fees, susted is a well as credit card fees and fees for payment transactions, together with net trading income.
+4 Adjusted results are non-GAAP financial measures as defined by SEC regulations.
 5 Reflects a gain on the sale of our investment in Visa Europe.
 6 Refer to the "Measurement of performance" section of our Annual Report 2016 for the definitions of our key performance indicators.
 7 Recurring income consists of net interest income and recurring net fee income.
 8 Refer to the "Capital management" section of this report for more information.
 9 Represents risk-weighted assets and leverage ratio denominator held by Corporate Center - Group ALM that are directly associated with activity managed centrally on behalf of the business divisions and other Corporate Center units.
-For the purpose of attributing equity under the revised framework effective as of 1 January 2017, these resources are allocated to the business divisions and other "Capital management" section of our Annual Report 2016 for more information.
+For the purpose of attributing equity under the revised framework effective as of 1 January 2017, these resources are allocated to the business divisions and other Corporate Center units, primarily based on the level of high-quality liquid assets needed to meet the Group's minimum liquidity coverage ratio requirement of 110%.
+Refer to "Equity attribution framework" in the "Capital management" section of ur Annual Report 2016 for more information.

-Regional breakdown of key figures1
+Regional breakdown of key figures

-Emerging of which: ultra high of which: Global As of or for the quarter ended 30.6.17 Europe Asia Pacific Switzerland markets Total net worth Family Office 2 Net new money (CHF billion) 0.6 9.6 1.6 1.9 13.7 11.8 1.6 Net new money growth (%) 0.6 12.3 3.4 5.0 5.4 8.1 6.4 Invested assets (CHF billion) 3 372 319 192 154 1,037 599 103 Client advisors (full-time equivalents) 3 1,273 1,008 739 654 3,674 806 4
+Emerging of which: ultra high of which: Global As of or for the quarter ended 30.6.17 Europe Asia Pacific Switzerland markets Total net worth Family Office Net new money (CHF billion) 0.6 9.6 1.6 1.9 13.7 11.8 1.6 Net new money growth (%) 0.6 12.3 3.4 5.0 5.4 8.1 6.4 Invested assets (CHF billion) 372 319 192 154 1,037 599 103 Client advisors (full-time equivalents) 1,273 1,008 739 654 3,674 8064